mLUKE: The Power of Entity Representations in Multilingual Pretrained Language Models: Adding Entities as Language-Agnostic Features in QA

 \subsection{Main Experiments}

-\minisection{Datasets} We finetune the pretrained models with the SQuAD 1.1 dataset \citep{rajpurkar-etal-2016-squad}, and evaluate them with the two multilingual datasets: XQuAD \citep{artetxe-etal-2020-cross} and MLQA \citep{lewis-etal-2020-mlqa}.
+\minisection{Datasets} We fine-tune the pretrained models with the SQuAD 1.1 dataset \citep{rajpurkar-etal-2016-squad}, and evaluate them with the two multilingual datasets: XQuAD \citep{artetxe-etal-2020-cross} and MLQA \citep{lewis-etal-2020-mlqa}.
 XQuAD is created by translating a subset of the SQuAD development set while the source of MLQA is natural text in Wikipedia.
 Besides multiple monolingual evaluation data splits, MLQA also offers data to evaluate generalized cross-lingual transfer (G-XLT), where the question and context texts are in different languages.

 \minisection{Models} All QA models used in this experiment follow \citet{devlin2018bert}.
 The model takes the question and context word tokens as input and predicts a score for each span of the context word tokens.
 The span with the highest score is predicted as the answer to the question.
-The details of finetuning are in \Appendix{appendix:downstream}.

-The \mlukeE{} model takes entity tokens as additional features in the input (\Figure{fig:downstream_models}) to enrich word representations.
+\mlukeE{} takes entity tokens as additional features in the input (\Figure{fig:downstream_models}) to enrich word representations.
 The entities are automatically detected using a heuristic string matching based on the original Wikipedia article from which the dataset instance is created.
 See Appendix \ref{sec:entity_detection} for more details.

 \minisection{Results} Table \ref{table:results-qa} summarizes the model's F1 scores for each language.
-On the effectiveness of entity representations, \mlukeE{} performs better than its word-based counterpart \mlukeW{} (0.6 average points improvements in the XQuAD average score, 0.1 points improvements in MLQA), which indicates the input entity tokens provide useful features to facilitate cross-lingual transfer.
-The usefulness of entities is demonstrated especially in the MLQA's generalized cross-lingual transfer setting (full results available in \Appendix{sec:full_result_mlqa}). \mlukeE{} exhibits a substantial 1.6 point improvement in the G-XLT average score over \mlukeW{}.
+First, we discuss the {\it base} models.
+On the effectiveness of entity representations, \mlukeE{}\ba{} performs better than its word-based counterpart \mlukeW{}\ba{} (0.6 average points improvement in the XQuAD average score, 0.1 points in MLQA) and \xlmk{} (0.2 points improvement in MLQA), which indicates the input entity tokens provide useful features to facilitate cross-lingual transfer.
+The usefulness of entities is demonstrated especially in the MLQA's G-XLT setting (full results available in \Appendix{sec:full_result_mlqa}); \mlukeE{}\ba{} exhibits a substantial 1.6 point improvement in the G-XLT average score over \mlukeW{}\ba{}.
 This suggests that entity representations are beneficial in a challenging situation where the model needs to capture language-agnostic semantics from text segments in different languages.